joscha/play-easymail/README.md

 * **0.6.1** [2014-06-29]
   * Add Scala 2.10.x binary to repository
   * Test against Scala 2.10.x
+  * ATTENTION: Binaries are not published in ivy style any more, please update your resolver URLs (see [#189](https://github.com/joscha/play-authenticate/issues/189))
 * **0.6.0** [2014-06-10]
   * Version for Play 2.3.x
 * **0.5** [2013-10-23]